Colleen M. Casey, Psy.D.

 What are the next steps?

-If you would like to make an appointment, Dr. Casey will schedule with you then.
-She will send you information about where to meet and some paperwork to bring to the first session.
-If you are interested in scheduling an introductory call, please fill out the form below or email Dr. Casey at drcolleencasey@gmail.com.
+If you would like to make an appointment, we can schedule during our call.
+I will then send you information about where to meet and some paperwork to bring to the first session.
+If you are interested in scheduling an introductory call, please fill out the form below or email me at drcolleencasey@gmail.com.

 Therapy FAQ